disquieting-silence/thedroid/README.markdown

 ### dsq.thedroid.db.DbHelper (DefaultDbHelper)

-The `DefaultDbHelper` implementation of the `DbHelper` interface provides the general upgrade and creation processes used the Android system.
+The `DefaultDbHelper` implementation of the `DbHelper` interface provides the general upgrade and creation processes used by the Android system.

     void onCreate(SQLiteDatabase sqLiteDatabase, Table[] tables);
     void onUpgrade(SQLiteDatabase sqLiteDatabase, Table[] tables, int oldVersion, int newVersion);